r-devel/translations/Weblate-server.md

 1. Share your public key with one of the admins, who will add that to `~/.ssh/authorized_keys`
 2. Ask for the SSH config from one of the admins

+### Team leaders

+There are language teams defined in each project with the below extra permissions:

+- Manage glossary
+- Review strings
+- Manage translation memory

+See the general [Weblate FAQ](https://github.com/r-devel/translations/wiki/Weblate-FAQ#how-to-manage-translation-teams-in-weblate) on how to manage members.